 A bag-for-life in the gutter, cat shit in the ginnel, a torn office chair and a sodden carpet in the miry garden.

 Outside the house with the weed smoke wisping from the open window, a woman screams “PACK IT IN!” to the children in the back of the new Freelander.

 “Fuck off!
 What the fuck?” shouts the man when I post his mail.
 The door opens and he runs across the piss soaked carpet in the yard and up the ginnel shouting after me, “What are you fucking doing!
 If the dog catches you in the garden, she’ll bite you, innit!”
 He stops next to a slimy piece of roughly sawn timber and says in a more composed voice, “You need to rest it behind this bit of wood in the alleyway, innit.
 If the dog catches you, it’s gonna bite you, innit.”

 Down from the witch’s house with the hedge full of empty plastic bottles, I follow three men from the engineering shop on their way to the bakery.
 In identical overalls and of a similar build, the only thing that distinguishes them from one another is their differing stages of male pattern baldness.

 The old man in the hi-vis vest is walking with both his arms outstretched, a bag-for-life full of groceries in each hand.

-Two sporty young men walk down Wood Lane, one wears a Nike sports bag on his back, the other, grey-marl sweatpants which he repeatedly hoiks from his arse crack.
+Two sporty young men are walking down Wood Lane, one is wearing a Nike sports bag on his back, the other, grey-marl sweatpants which he is repeatedly hoiking from his arse crack.
 I follow in the wake of their loud, expletive-ridden conversation and their pungent weed smoke before they turn off into the student halls of residence.